dafny-lang/rfcs/0012-unicode-strings.md

 There are often few explicit references to individual character values in code that references string values, however, and even when the `char` type is used it is often only implicitly referenced because of type inference.
-This alternative does not seem to be worth the implementation cost or additional cognitive load on users, especially since it is hard to imagine any codebase needing to use both `char` and `rune` together.
+This alternative does not seem to be worth the implementation cost or additional cognitive load on users, especially since it will be rare for a codebase to use both `char` and `rune` together.

 ## Disallow compilation of string indexing